-Remote Control Trim Switch Figure 4-16
+Remote Control Trim Switch Figure 4-17

-All FASTech models have separate switches that activate the tilt feature.
+On some models, the trim switch activates the drive unit's tilt feature.
+Other models have separate switches that activate the tilt feature.
 These switches are labeled "Trailer."
 The port switch activates the port drive unit's power tilt.
 The starboard switch activates the starboard drive unit's power tilt.
 Push the top of the switch to raise the drive unit.

-1. Typical Trailer Switches
+1. Trailer Switches

-Typical Trailer Switches Figure 4-17

-Refer to Trimming-Drive Units and Trim Tabs, in Section 7, for additional information.
+Typical Trailer Switches Figure 4-18 Refer to Trimming-Drive Units and Trim Tabs, in Section 7, for additional information.